Protect Your Account: Trust only statrys.com for secure access. Stay vigilant, and report anything suspicious to our support team.

 A SWIFT transfer at the time of set-up is a payment order (message) requested by the sending bank to the receiving bank.

-SWIFT requests are usually made on behalf of a personal banking or business customer looking to send money abroad, either in their denominated local currency or into the denominated currency of the country the funds are being received in.
+SWIFT requests are usually made on behalf of a personal banking or business customer looking to send money abroad, either in their denominated local currency or into the denominated currency of the country in which the funds are being received.

 The actual process of sending money from point A to point B is a back-end process facilitated separately by the member banks involved in any given transfer, but first, let’s see what is needed to facilitate a SWIFT transfer.